The London Curriculum offers a variety of events and activities as part of the programme.

 FREE outreach sessions to Primary Schools

 The Royal Society for Protection of Birds (RSPB) is currently offering free outreach sessions to primary schools across London in order to develop strong links between children and the natural world.
 The day begins with an interactive presentation, followed by taking a class outside to explore and find nature in your school grounds.
 There are three different session types available each designed to help children develop their curiosity for the natural world, and studies show that time spent meaningfully bonding with nature helps children sharpen their focus and attentiveness when back in the classroom.
 RSPB can cater for up to 90 pupils, or 3 classes, in one day.
-For further details, resources, and to book a session, please visit here
+For further details, resources, and to book a session, please visit the RSPB website.

 As an added bonus for schools registered with the London Curriculum, RSPB are offering a free packet of wildflower seeds, which you can plant in your school to help attract nature to the grounds.

 Children's Festival 2016